TeeFooLoo/documentation-systems-lab/architecture/product-taxonomies.md

 > **What broader biological group does this organism belong to?**

 Because the organizing principle remains consistent, every scientist immediately understands the meaning of every level of the hierarchy.
 This is one of the defining characteristics of an effective taxonomy.
+The same principles that make biological classification successful also apply to software platforms.
+The goal is not to classify organisms, but to classify products, capabilities, infrastructure, and integration mechanisms using equally consistent rules.

 ---